lmondada/dphil-thesis/content/03_compiler/05_gts.md

 <!-- prettier-ignore -->
 {{% /proof %}}

-The definitions of rewrites and transformation rules we have presented in these paragraphs and in the last section overlap with the graph transformations defined for arbitrary graphs that result from the double pushout construction, as presented in @Koenig2018.
+The definitions of rewrites and transformation rules presented in these paragraphs and in the last section overlap with the graph transformations defined for arbitrary graphs resulting from the double pushout construction, as presented in @Koenig2018.
 The definitions are equivalent _most of the time_, but it is interesting to identify some of the edge cases where DPO and our minIR rewriting formalism differ:

 **Implicit edge removal.**&emsp; A DPO transformation is not defined when there